Orange-OpenSource/OCast-iOS/README.md

 ## Usage

-### 1. Register your device(s)
+### 1. Register your device type

-You have to register your device(s) to the `DeviceCenter` for your manufacturer.
+You have to register your device type into the `DeviceCenter` for your manufacturer.
 The manufacturer must be the same as the one in the UPNP device description response.

 ```swift
 let deviceCenter = DeviceCenter()
 center.registerDevice(ReferenceDevice.self, forManufacturer: "Manufacturer")
 ```

-### 2. Discovering device(s)
+### 2. Discovering devices

-You need to set the `DeviceCenter` delegate and call the `resumeDiscovery` method to start to device discovery.
+You need to call the `resumeDiscovery()` method to start the device discovery.
+Then you can be informed by the `DeviceCenter` setting the delegate or registering notifications.

 If devices are found on your network, the `center(_:didAdd:)` method and the `deviceCenterAddDevicesNotification` notification are triggered.

-If devices are lost (network problem or turned-off), the `center(_:didRemove:)` method and the `deviceCenterRemoveDevicesNotification` notification are triggered.
+If devices are lost (network problem or device is turned-off), the `center(_:didRemove:)` method and the `deviceCenterRemoveDevicesNotification` notification are triggered.

 ```swift
 deviceCenter.delegate = self